Expertise in technology and sustainability

 Thanks to optimized and innovative solutions, NCC can minimize energy consumption for ventilation, heating, cooling and lighting in buildings.
 Our energy specialists are multi-award winning, which ultimately saves energy and reduces costs for our customers who manage and live in our buildings.
 In addition, we offer solutions that minimize water consumption and increase water quality.
 Our rental agreement is one example of NCC’s responsible resource management throughout the lifecycle, which means lower operating costs for the tenant.
 During the production phase, we use only renewable electricity and renewable fuels wherever possible.

 Healthy buildings are a prerequisite for a good quality of life.
 When NCC builds offices, we focus on creating a productive environment for the people who will work there.
 We also optimize the utilization of the building, which ensures a return on investment and good resale value.
 We can also build bicycle infrastructure in cities that encourage people to be active and install asphalt that does not release particles into the air.

 Societal and cultural benefits

 Construction creates frameworks for people’s lives and impacts several aspects of a local community.
 One way to understand social sustainability, which is a concern for people, is to divide it into three parts: labor, business and society.
 By involving both users and nearby residents in NCC’s projects during the planning and implementation phases, we build the foundation for lasting societal value.
 One example is NCC Folkboende, a housing product with low construction costs built by our local staff and subcontractors from the local community.
-Another example is the holistic concept Sustainable renovation, a cost-effective solution based on the needs of tenants and the area.
+Another example is renovation, a cost-effective solution based on the needs of tenants and the area.

 Our way to help reduce climate impact is to get involved in driving the trend towards more energy-efficient buildings.